 Jill Watson.

-To become a valuable employee and earn a good evaluation, employees often attempt to improve the company profits while compromising on customer needs.
-This is considered unprofessional because customers get dissatisfied and ultimately the company lose them as well as the long-term profits.
+Employees often attempt to improve the company’s profits while compromising customer needs to become a valuable employee and earn a good evaluation.
+This is considered unprofessional because customers get dissatisfied, and ultimately, the company loses them and its long-term profits.

 Sample warning letter